metosin/muuntaja/doc/With-Ring.md

 ; {:ping #user.Ping{}}
 ```

-## Middleware pipeline
+## Middleware Chain

 Muuntaja doesn't catch formatting exceptions itself, but throws them instead.
 If you want to format those also, you need to split the `wrap-format` into parts.

-so this:
+This:

 ```clj
 (-> app (mw/wrap-format muuntaja))
 ```

-can be written as:
+Can be written as:

 ```clj
 (-> app